ainura-dalabayeva/automatic-instance-linking/README.md

 The main functions of the tool are:
 * to collect and clean datasets
-* to detect the keys from datasets using existing key discovery tool
+* to detect the keys from datasets using existing key discovery tool - SAKEY
 * to rank obtained keys and find the most useful keys for data linking task
-* to write a SPARQL queries from obtained keys which can be used directly by the user for linking the instances from the two datasets.

 The main motivation of this work is attempt to link knowledge graphs to the Web which would make an enhancement in providing more accurate and rich search result, i.e. provide best search experience for users.